 While it may be a good add-on to your psoriasis treatment plan, coconut oil isn't a stand-alone solution.

-For psoriasis medications like steroids to work well, it's best to get rid of hard scales so they can get to the skin below.
+For psoriasis medications like steroids to work well, it's best to soften the hard scales so the meds can get to the skin below.
 Coconut oil can help soften and loosen the scales first.

 - Spread the oil over your scalp, focusing on scaly areas.